1559–1562 French political crisis

 The 1559–1562 French political crisis was induced by the sudden death of the King Henri II (otherwise known as Henry II) in July 1559.
 With his death, the throne fell to François II (otherwise known as Francis II) who though not a minor, lacked the ability to command authority due to his young age.
-Actual power fell to two of Henri II's favourites, the duc de Guise (duke of Guise) and cardinal de Lorraine who quickly moved to assert a monopoly of their authority over the administration of the kingdom.
+Actual power fell to two of Henri II's favourites, the duke of Guise (duc de Guise), François and the cardinal of Lorraine (cardinal de Lorraine), Charles who quickly moved to assert a monopoly of their authority over the administration of the kingdom.
 Royal patronage would flow to them and their clients, with those of their rival, Constable Montmorency quickly starved of royal favour.
 Having been left with ruinous debts by Henri, they undertook a campaign of aggressive austerity which further alienated many grandees and soldiers who were not shielded from its effects (as the clients of the Lorraine brothers were).
 They also continued the persecution of Protestantism that had transpired under Henri II, though with the young François on the throne the Protestants felt emboldened to resist.

 To this end aggrieved Protestants and political opponents of the Lorraine brothers administration formulated a conspiracy to assume control of the king and end the Lorraine administration.
 This manifested in an attempted conspiracy at Amboise in March 1560.
 Guise and Lorraine were able to suppress the conspiracy, crushing it brutally.
 They suspected that the Protestant prince du sang (prince of the blood) prince de Condé was the architect of the conspiracy, and Condé thus departed from court shortly after the conspiracy under a cloud of suspicion.
 He joined with his brother, the premier prince du sang the king of Navarre at Navarre's southern court of Nérac and the two spent the summer plotting against the crown.
 While Amboise had been suppressed at the court, its aftershocks continued to be felt across France, with various disorders, particularly in the south of France.
 The Lorraine administration attempted to crush the embers of the revolt.
 At the same time they abandoned the persecutory policy of Henri II and differentiated 'heresy' from 'sedition' for the first time.
 An Assembly of Notables was called to advise on the kingdom's problems in August and it resolved on the convoking of an Estates General and a national church council.
 At the assembly, Montmorency's nephew Admiral Coligny established himself as a leading voice of the Protestants, representing several of their petitions, much to the annoyance of the Lorraine government.
 Navarre and Condé were absent from the meeting and after further evidence of their involvement in an attempted coup at Lyon was uncovered they were summoned to the court.
 They arrived in October for the upcoming Estates General and Condé was arrested for treason.
 Shortly before the Estates General could meet in December, the young king François died, ending the Lorraine government.